Surrogacy Insights

 Future Legal Developments

-At present, the status of surrogacy for foreigners in Argentina remains uncertain, and the emerging process is increasingly lengthy.
-Numerous lawsuits have been filed, and it may take years before this issue is fully resolved.
+The status of surrogacy for foreigners in Argentina remains uncertain, with the process becoming increasingly lengthy.
+Numerous lawsuits have been filed, and it may take years before a clear resolution is reached.